emsky/emsky2016.github.io/_pages/colophon.md

 ### Images

 {:.text--body}
 To make the images adaptive, I wrote a custom script that points the page to the appropriate image based on the size of the screen.
-I own most of the images used on this site, except for the Galaga animation used in my [404 page](/404.html).
+I own most of the images used on this site, except for the [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) animation used in my [404 page](/404.html).

 {:.heading--primary}
 ### Typography and Icons